 Here’s an example of the difference between having a print job completed by the print shop or running copies yourself on a self-service machine:

 Funeral Program: Tri-fold, full-color on ivory, 32-lb paper – 100 copies for $134.25 printed by Fedex/Kinko’s ship & print center.
 Average cost to print full-color copies on self-service copiers at Staples and Fedex is .59 each.
 One hundred copies x .59 = $59.00, plus $2.40 for 100 sheets of ivory paper from Staples = $61.40, but you will also need to factor in your time to tri-fold 100 copies.

 Printing funeral programs or bulletins by using downloadable templates and the services of a local copy shop can be a good alternative to using your own printer and ink.
 Save more money by buying paper in several colors and weights on sale if you’re running a funeral program business.
-Take advantage of local copy shops to produce funeral and memorial programs with a professional touch.
+Take advantage of local print or copy shops to produce funeral and memorial programs with a professional touch.